endojs/endo/packages/ses/README.md

 ### Compiled modules

-Instead of the `ModuleSource` constructor specified for the SES language, the SES shim uses compiled static module records as a stand-in.
+Instead of the `ModuleSource` constructor specified for the SES language, the SES shim uses compiled module source records as a stand-in.
-These can be created with a `ModuleSource` constructor from a package like `@endo/static-module-record`.
+These can be created with a `ModuleSource` constructor from a package like `@endo/module-source`.
 We omitted `ModuleSource` from the SES shim because it entrains a heavy dependency on a JavaScript parser.
 The shim depends upon a `ModuleSource` constructor to analyze and